Constraining the Baryon Fraction in Extragalactic Diffuse Ionized Gas with 124 Localized Fast Radio Bursts: FRB dispersion measures and likelihood function

-Here parameters $\mu_\mathrm{host}$ and $\sigma_{\mathrm{host}}$ depend on redshift and the morphological type of the FRB's host galaxy.
+Here parameters $\mu_\mathrm{host}$ and $s_{\mathrm{host}}$ depend on redshift and the morphological type of the FRB's host-galaxy.
 Their values can be estimated from the IllustrisTNG simulation.
-For repeating FRBs like FRB121102, repeating FRBs like FRB180916 and non-repeating FRBs, Zhang et al. obtained the best-fit values of parameters $\mu_\mathrm{host}$ and $\sigma_{\mathrm{host}}$ at eight redshifts within the range of $z\in[0.1, 1.5]$~\cite{Zhang:2020mgq}.
-In our analysis, we classify host galaxies into three categories based on their FRB type and use cubic spline interpolation to estimate the values of $\mu_\mathrm{host}$ and $\sigma_{\mathrm{host}}$ at the redshifts of individual FRBs.
+For repeating FRBs like FRB121102, repeating FRBs like FRB180916 and non-repeating FRBs, Zhang et al. obtained the best-fit values of parameters $\mu_\mathrm{host}$ and $s_{\mathrm{host}}$ at eight redshifts within the range of $z\in[0.1, 1.5]$~\citep{2020ApJ...900..170Z}.
+In our analysis, we classify host galaxies into three categories based on their FRB type and use cubic spline interpolation to estimate the values of $\mu_\mathrm{host}$ and $s_{\mathrm{host}}$ at the redshifts of individual FRBs.
+Additionally, we will also consider the scenario in which the rest-frame DM from the host contribution, denoted as $\mathrm{DM}_{\mathrm{host,0}}=\mathrm{DM}_{\mathrm{host}}(1+z)$, follows a log-normal distribution with its distribution parameters treated as free parameters.